Genocide of Serbs in the Independent State of Croatia: Central Croatia

 On 28 April 1941, approximately 184–196 Serbs from Bjelovar were summarily executed, after arrest orders by Kvaternik.
 It was the first act of mass murder committed by the Ustaše upon coming to power, and presaged the wider campaign of genocide against Serbs in the NDH that lasted until the end of the war.
 A few days following the massacre of Bjelovar Serbs, the Ustaše rounded up 331 Serbs in the village of Otočac.
 The victims were forced to dig their own graves before being hacked to death with axes.
 Among the victims was the local Orthodox priest and his son.
 The former was made to recite prayers for the dying as his son was killed.
 The priest was then tortured, his hair and beard was pulled out, eyes gouged out before he was skinned alive.

 On 24–25 July 1941, the Ustaše militia captured the village of Banski Grabovac in the Banija region and murdered the entire Serb population of 1,100 peasants.
 On 24 July, over 800 Serb civilians were killed in the village of Vlahović.

 Between 29 June and 7 July 1941, 280 Serbs were killed and thrown into pits near Kostajnica.
-Large scale massacres took place in Staro Selo Topusko, Vojišnica and Vrginmost About 60% of Sadilovac residents lost their lives during the war.
+Large scale massacres took place in Staro Selo Topusko, including in the village of Pecka with 250 victims, and Perna where 427 old men and children were killed.
+A large number were also killed in Vojišnica and Vrginmost.
+About 60% of Sadilovac residents lost their lives during the war.
 More than 400 Serbs were killed in their homes, including 185 children.
+On 17 April 1942, 99 Serbs were burned alive in the village of Kolarić, near Vojnić.
+A total of 3,849 inhabitants of the town of Vojnić were massacred during the war, out of a total of approximately 5000 inhabitants.
+That same month, a total of 759 women, children and elderly Serbs were massacred near the village of Krstinja.
 On 31 July 1942, in the Sadilovac church the Ustaše under Milan Mesić's command massacred more than 580 inhabitants of the surrounding villages, including about 270 children.
+At various dates, 2,019 primarily women and children were killed in the village of Rakovica.